piccolomo/plotext/readme/subplots.md

 # Subplots

-- Building a grid of subplots is mainly intuitive and requires simply the use of the `subplots(rows, cols)` method, to construct a grid of `rows` x `columns` subplots, and the `subplot(row, col)` to access a subplot at the given `row` and `column` (counting from the upper left corner of the matrix of plots and starting from 1) and define what and how to plot the data in it.
+- Building a grid of subplots is mainly intuitive and requires simply the use of the `subplots(rows, cols)` method, to construct a grid of `rows` x `columns` subplots, and the `subplot(row, col)` to access a specific subplot at the given `row` and `column` (counting from the upper left corner of the matrix of plots and starting from 1) and define what and how to plot data in it.

 - The `main()` method returns the main figure at the uppermost level, and sets the active figure to it; any further commands will refer to the entire figure and to any of its subplots, if present.